 Pipeline: claude exports OTLP to otel-collector, which writes claude-events.jsonl, polled by csv-writer into claude_usage.csv

-Two containers. otel-collector receives OTLP over gRPC/HTTP and writes the raw export straight to a JSONL file, nothing parsed or dropped. csv-writer polls that file every five seconds and regenerates the CSV, so there’s no command to remember after the fact, the file just stays current while the stack is up.
+Two containers. otel-collector receives OTLP over gRPC/HTTP and writes the raw export straight to a JSONL file, nothing parsed or dropped. csv-writer polls that file every five seconds and regenerates both CSVs, so there’s no command to remember after the fact, the files just stay current while the stack is up.

 The Collector Config